-Rural Residential District (RR): The purpose of the RR district is to protect and promote agricultural and related uses, while allowing compatible low-density residential development.
-RR districts mapped are in approximately 26 percent of the Town and permit single- and twofamily dwellings, agricultural and agricultural tourism commercial greenhouses and nurseries, non-commercial livestock uses, produce stands and farmers markets, timber and harvesting, home occupations; additional uses are permitted with Site Plan or Special Use Permit approval.
+Rural Residential District (RR): The purpose of the RR district is to protect and promote agricultural and related uses, while allowing compatible low-density development. residential RR districts mapped are in approximately 26 percent of the Town and permit single- and twofamily dwellings, agricultural and agricultural tourism uses. commercial greenhouses and nurseries. non-commercial livestock uses, produce stands and farmers markets, timber harvesting, and home occupations; additional uses are permitted with Site Plan or Special Use Permit approval.
 The minimum lot size is two acres.